tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 And In case you're reading this a year later, the data were collected from Socrata portals at the end of May 2013.

+### Why it's not a tree
+In Socrata, you can create a filtered view, chart or map based on a dataset, and the link to the source dataset will be preserved.
+This is represented in the table below.

+Unfortunately, the genealogy is not recorded any deeper than this; if you create a new filtered view based on an existing filtered view, the SODA query is simply combined between the two views, and the new filtered view is represented as a child of the original dataset rather than a child of the old filtered view.

 ## Future research
 Before you scroll down to the table of dataset progeny, I'm going to comment